20 Top-Rated Tourist Attractions in New Hampshire

 Address: US Route 3, Lincoln, New Hampshire

-The more than 11,000 works in the Currier's collections are as wide-ranging as they are significant.
+The more than 11,000 works in the collections at the Currier Museum of Art are as wide-ranging as they are significant.
 Not surprisingly, particular attention is given to New Hampshire artists and works of the White Mountain School of artists, with several examples including Bierstadt's view of Moat Mountain.
 Along with the paintings are superb examples of New Hampshire-made antique furniture.

 The second floor is divided between the American gallery and an admirably varied collection of European paintings that include works by Constable, Monet, Corot, Tiepolo, and Lorenzo de Costa.
 The first floor includes the double special exhibition gallery and the museum's collections of modern and contemporary art.
 The former includes works by Picasso, Matisse, and O'Keeffe, the latter, a Calder mobile sculpture.

-Also part of the museum, and accessible by tours originating here, is the Zimmerman House, by Frank Lloyd Wright.
+Also in Manchester, part of the museum and accessible by tours originating here, is the Zimmerman House, by Frank Lloyd Wright.
 This outstanding example of Wright's Usonian homes is the only Wright-designed building in New England open to the public.
 The tours, which include the interior entirely furnished as Wright designed it, put the house and furnishings in their historical and artistic context.

 Address: 150 Ash Street, Manchester, New Hampshire